invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/MailItemsAccessed.rst

     - To specifiy whether the messages and their attachments should be saved.
     - Default: No

--Session (optional)
+-Sessions (optional)
-    - The session parameter is used to filter the logs by specifying the desired session id.
+    - The sessions parameter is used to filter the logs by specifying the desired session id.

 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.